-Are you having energy issues, health issues, or gut issues?
+Are you struggling with energy issues, chronic health problems, or gut issues?
 Can’t seem to stay on your game?
 Is your stamina tested around certain people or situations?

 Understanding endocrine disruptors is a first line to balancing your endocrine system, hormone functions and opening your energy channels.

 Your endocrine system is an information superhighway that regulates your bodily functions.
-It releases hormones “messengers” through that glandular system to stimulate and regulate everything your body does to keep you alive.
+It releases hormones “messengers” beginning in the brain, through that glandular system to stimulate and regulate everything your body does to keep you alive.

 What are endocrine disruptors?